rochecompaan/hetzner-nixos-deploy/README.md

    generate-wireguard-interface
    ```

-   This script creates a wireguard module for each server listed in
+   This script creates a wireguard module for each server
-   `servers.json` in `systems/x86_64-linux/<servername>/wg0.nix` that looks like
+   in `systems/x86_64-linux/<servername>/wg0.nix` that looks like
    this:

    ```nix